Ometepe Island Nicaragua

 The Volcanoes

-Maderas is less demanding, about 6-8 hours return, and ends at the crater lake at the summit.
-The cloud forest section is consistently interesting for birds and plant life.
-The descent involves significant mud on the shaded sections regardless of recent weather.
+Maderas is less demanding, about 6 to 8 hours return, ending at the crater lake.
+The cloud forest section is consistently interesting for birds.
+The descent involves significant mud on shaded sections regardless of recent weather.

 Other Activities

-Ojo de Agua is a natural spring-fed swimming pool near the community of Mérida, popular for good reason — the water is clear and cool, fed by a channel from Maderas.
+Ojo de Agua is a natural spring-fed swimming pool near Mérida – clear, cool water fed from Maderas, one of the better freshwater swimming spots in Central America.
 Entry costs a few dollars.
-It’s one of the better freshwater swimming spots in Central America.

 The island has several pre-Columbian petroglyph sites with carved basalt rocks.
-The most significant concentration is at Magdalena and around Finca Magdalena, an agricultural cooperative on the slopes of Maderas that operates as a hostel and working farm.
+The most significant concentration is at Finca Magdalena, an agricultural cooperative on Maderas that operates as a hostel and working farm – one of the better places to stay if you want to be close to the trailhead.

-Kayaking around the Istián estuary, a wetland between the two volcanoes, produces good bird sightings including herons, roseate spoonbills, and occasionally howler monkeys visible from the water.
+Kayaking around the Istián estuary, the wetland between the two volcanoes, produces herons, roseate spoonbills, and occasionally howler monkeys from the water.

 Getting There and Around

-Accommodation ranges from the Finca Magdalena dormitories ($10-15 per night) to mid-range guesthouses and one or two small hotels in Moyogalpa and Altagracia.
-Gallo pinto (rice and beans), fresh fish from the lake, and fruit are the food staples; the island’s restaurants are straightforward rather than sophisticated.
+Accommodation ranges from Finca Magdalena dormitories (USD 10 to 15 per night) to mid-range guesthouses.
+Food is gallo pinto (rice and beans), fresh lake fish, and fruit.
+The island’s restaurants are straightforward rather than refined, which is appropriate.